JonElsey/python-fundamentals-course-day2/_episodes/07-next-steps.md

 * Scipy - algorithms for scientific computing - useful for statistics, working with matrices, probability distribution functions, optimisation problems, interpolation/extrapolation and differential equations
 * Scikit-image - Image processing
-* Scikit-learn - Machine learning/data science - good at almost all standard ML tasks aside from deep learning/neural networks
+* Scikit-learn - Machine learning/data science - good at almost all standard ML tasks aside from deep learning/neural networks, for which you want to use ``TensorFlow`` or ``PyTorch``
 * BeautifulSoup - web scraping, potentially really useful for data collection
 * Dask - parallel computing
 * Sympy - symbolic maths using Python!
 If any of you have used Mathematica, it has similar functionality.